IBM-Cloud/terraform-provider-ibm/website/docs/index.html.markdown

 ### Environment variables

-You can provide your credentials with the `BM_API_KEY`, `SL_USERNAME`, and `SL_API_KEY` environment variables, representing your Bluemix API key, SoftLayer user name, and SoftLayer API key, respectively.
+You can provide your credentials by exporting the `BM_API_KEY`, `SL_USERNAME`, and `SL_API_KEY` environment variables, representing your Bluemix API key, SoftLayer user name, and SoftLayer API key, respectively.

 ```
 provider "ibm" {}